HL7/fhircast-docs/input/pagecontent/4-3-security-considerations.md

 Access to non-authorized content is a critical issue in healthcare data exchange, as it can lead to privacy breaches and unauthorized use of sensitive information.
 In the FHIRcast event-based communication model, various types of content can be shared among applications that are connected to a session, such as updates to the current context, selected resources, and exchanged resources.

 To ensure that only authorized applications can access and share content, the FHIRcast specification includes a mechanism for checking authorization when a Subscriber subscribes to a session.
-This mechanism ensures that each application can only receive events related to resources that it is authorized to access.
-The responsibility of providing a valid set of authorizations lies with the authorization server, which should allow an application that can receive Encounter resources to also access the Patient resource of the encounter.
+This mechanism ensures that each application can only receive events that it is granted authorization to access.
+The responsibility of providing a valid set of authorizations lies with the authorization server.

-As all applications subscribed to a FHIRcast session are typically controlled by the same user, they can only access content that the user is authorized to access.
-This makes it challenging to share content that the user is not allowed to access.
-However, these applications can create new content, even for resource types that the user cannot retrieve from the FHIR store.
-Such behavior is acceptable within the context of FHIRcast.

-Therefore, FHIRcast hubs do not need to enforce access restrictions on FHIR resources included in events.

 ### WebSocket Security Considerations